biocheming/watvina/README.md

 # Water Model supported protein-ligand docking with Autodock Vina engine.

-For drug design purpose, explicit or implicit waters, pharmacophore or position constrained docking are supported in watvina.
+For drug design purpose, explicit or implicit waters, pharmacophore or position constrained docking, external torsion parameter (in amber/gaff/charmm force field like parameters) are supported in watvina.

 ## 1. IMPORTANT NOTES
 ### 1.1 Receptor and ligand(s) should be carefully prepared.
 KEEP ALL THE NON-POLAR AND POLAR HYDROGENS.